How Does High Humidity Affect Human Health?

-If you have high humidity, you will experience breathing difficulties especially because your blood will not get enough oxygen.
-People with the lung condition called chronic obstructive pulmonary disease -COPD can have a hard time breathing in high humidity.
+If you have high humidity, you will experience breathing difficulties, especially because your blood will not get enough oxygen.
+People with a lung condition called chronic obstructive pulmonary disease -COPD can have a hard time breathing in high humidity.

 The right relative humidity level is everything when it comes to indoor comfort.
 It affects how we breathe and how our bodies regulate temperature.

-When the humidity is too high, it can cause illness, disease and other discomforts.
-When it is too low, it causes dry skin, frizzy hair, cracked paint and wood.
+When the humidity is too high, it can cause illness, shortness of breath, disease, and other discomforts.
+When it is too low, it causes dry skin, frizzy hair, cracked paint, and wood.